 If $G$ is triangle-free, then all subgraphs are triangle-free.
 If $G$ has a triangle, \cref{lem:color-coding} ensures it appears in some $G_i$.
 Conditioned on this, \cref{lem:sieving} ensures that with high probability, one of the $G_{i,j}$ contains a unique triangle.
 The generation of the instances takes $\tOrder(n^{2.5})$ time, hence the overall time bound of the reduction is $\tOrder(n^{2.5})$. \end{proof}

 We are now ready to prove the main theorem in this section.

-\begin{proof}[Proof of \cref{thm:induced-to-subgraph}] Assume there exists a Triangle Detection algorithm $\mathcal{A}$ for $\Hplus$-free graphs running in time at most $T(N)$ on $N$-vertex graphs, that succeeds with probability at least $2/3$.
+\begin{proof}[Proof of \cref{thm:induced-to-subgraph}] Assume there exists a Triangle Detection algorithm $\mathcal{A}$ for $\Hplus$-free graphs running in time at most $T(N)$ on $N$-vertex graphs and succeeds with probability at least $2/3$.
 Given an induced $H$-free graph $G$, we apply the reduction from \cref{lem:reduction-to-unique} to generate instances $G_1, \ldots, G_k$ where $k = \tOrder(n^{3/2})$ and each $G_i$ is an induced subgraph of $G$.
-The promise is that if $G$ contains a triangle, then with probability $1- \Order(1/n)$, at least one $G_i$ contains a unique triangle.
+The promise is that if $G$ contains a triangle, then with probability $1 - \Order(1/n)$, at least one $G_i$ contains a unique triangle.
 We run $\mathcal{A}$ on every instance $G_i$, and we amplify the success probability of $\mathcal{A}$ to be $1-\Order(1/n^3)$.
 Standard amplification is done by running $\Theta( \log n )$ independent executions of $\mathcal{A}$ on $G_i$ and taking the majority vote.
+Since there are only $\tOrder(n^{3/2})$ oracle calls, the total failure probability of all oracle calls is $\tOrder(n^{3/2}/n^3)=\Order(1/n)$.
 If the majority of executions return YES, we return YES for that instance; otherwise, we return NO.